Jon Steele

-Steele's work was edited into a four-part documentary series, Baker Boys: Inside the Surge.
-The program was first aired by HDNet in 2010, and received wide critical praise as well as eight awards.
-The series has since been screened on Discovery Channel and several broadcast outlets including New Zealand, Canada, Australia and Europe.
+Steele's work among American soldiers in Iraq was edited into a four-part documentary series, Baker Boys: Inside the Surge.
+The program was first aired by HDNet in 2010, and received eight awards.
+The series has been screened on Discovery Channel and several broadcast outlets including New Zealand, Canada, Australia and Europe.
 It has also been made available on Netflix.

-Jon Steele's career as a news cameraman was profiled in two documentaries: Jon Blair's Reporters at War (2004); and Martyn Burke's Under Fire: Journalists in Combat (2012).
+Steele's career as a news cameraman was profiled in two documentaries: Jon Blair's Reporters at War (2004); and Martyn Burke's Under Fire: Journalists in Combat (2012).